Designing CallRail’s first self-serve onboarding to improve retention

 • Setting up call routing and activating integrations (both strongly correlated with retention and customer value)

-• Trust concerns: users might be reluctant to install tracking code or configure calls into CallRail immediately upon signup
+• Trust concerns: users may hesitate to install tracking code or route calls to CallRail right after signup

 Approach 2: Customized onboarding based on user’s intended use

-We explored a customized onboarding approach that would adapt based on each user's intended use.
-The inspiration came from our Sales team.
-When the team onboards new customers, they ask about goals and intended use, then tailor the setup accordingly.
-We brainstormed a concept that mirrored this personalized approach.
+We explored a customized onboarding approach that adapted to each user’s intended use.
+The idea came from our Sales team.
+When Sales onboards new customers, they start by asking about goals and how the customer plans to use CallRail, then tailor setup guidance accordingly.
+We brainstormed a product-led version of that same personalized experience.

 To identify the right onboarding tasks, I used three methods: